 The voting app thus far manages a list of an app's users.
-Each person can see the emails of all the other users, but we haven't yet created blocks for retrieving and displaying each user's vote.
+Each person can see the email addresses of all the other users, but we haven't yet created blocks for retrieving and displaying each user's vote.

-Recall that the VoteButton allowed the user to submit a vote with a tag-value pair of the form "email: vote."
+Recall that the VoteButton.Click event submited a vote with a tag-value pair of the form "email: vote."
 If two people had used the app and voted, the pertinent database entries would look something like Table 22-3.